Georgy Bogdanovich Yakulov: Years flourishing

 Yakulov led a theatrical and decorative art workshop.
 Among his students were brothers Vladimir and Georgy Stenberg, Nikolay Denisovsky, Konstantin Medunetsky, Sergey Svetlov - they all joined the OBMOKhU group, their teacher took part in group exhibitions in 1919 and 1921, and the workshop of Professor Yakulov was awarded by the Theater Department of the People's Commissariat for Education for the competitive work of the layout for the play "Oedipus the King" (1920).

 The most productive stage in Georgy Yakulov's creative activity was his work as a theater artist.
 From 1918 to 1926, he took part in 20 productions of Moscow theaters (some of them were not carried out, but were embodied in the sketches of scenery and costumes made by Yakulov).
 The presence of Georgy Bogdanovich on the Moscow stage "at times looked almost total", in 1923, critics wrote about the "yakulovization of the theater".

 In 1918, in addition to "Exchange" and "Green Parrot", he worked on the play "The Seville Seducer, or the Stone Guest" Tirso de Molina (production by A. Chabrov; not completed).

 1919: "Measure for Measure" by W. Shakespeare (State Demonstration Theater, staged by I. Khudoleev and V. Sakhnovsky).

 1919-1920: "Hamlet" Shakespeare (Theater of the RSFSR 1st, production by V. Bebutov and Vs. Meyerhold - not completed).

-1920: "Princess Brambilla", capriccio after E. T. A. Hoffman (Kamerny Theater, production by A. Tairov); "King Oedipus" by Sophocles (Theater of B. Korsh, staged by Khudoleev); "Mystery-Buff" by V. Mayakovsky (Theater of the RSFSR 1st, staged by Meyerhold and Bebutov - not completed).
+1920: "Princess Brambilla", capriccio after E. T. A. Hoffmann (Kamerny Theater, production by A. Tairov); "King Oedipus" by Sophocles (Theater of B. Korsh, staged by Khudoleev); "Mystery-Buff" by V. Mayakovsky (Theater of the RSFSR 1st, staged by Meyerhold and Bebutov - not completed).

 1921: "Rienzi", opera by R. Wagner (Theater of the RSFSR 1st, staged by Meyerhold - not performed with sets and costumes).

 1922: Signor Formica, after Hoffmann (Chamber Theater, production by Tairov); "Girofle-Girofle", operetta by C. Lecoq (Chamber theater, production by Tairov).
 In August of the same year, the Chamber Theater organized a personal exhibition of Georgy Yakulov, presented more than 200 works of painting, sketches and models of scenery, costumes; artist N. Denisovsky painted a full-length portrait of the teacher for the exhibition against the background of a poster for "Pittoresk".

 1923: "The Jewish Widow" by G. Kaiser (Theater B. Korsh, staged by V. Mchedelov and V. Sakhnovsky); "Rienzi", Wagner's opera ("Zimin's Free Opera", staged by I. Prostorov); "The Eternal Jew" by D. Pinsky after Eugene Sue ("Habima" theater, production by Mchedelov); "Carmen", ballet by E. Esposito (ballet troupe V. Krieger and M. Mordkin, production by M. Mordkin - not completed).